-Dr. Odozi Osuji, through his persuasive contributions to this forum, convinces me that indeed the Igbo of Nigeria is the very Christ in minds imbued with conscience or sense of right and wrong.
+Although many contributors to this forum attempt to convince me that indeed there is something wrong with the Igbo of Nigeria, yet I find the Igbo to be the very Christ in minds imbued with conscience or sense of right and wrong.
 Dr. Osuji is a dear friend, a clever Professor, as well as fellow Igbo whose prolific essays I find to be very helpful and insightful. .

 However, for this writer and for many people, It is not too much to say that the Igbo of Nigeria is archetype of Jesus Christ the Messiah.
 Being Igbo in modern Nigeria is not an easy task.
 Igboism is the pain and discomfort of being placed in pillories and stocks in a tumultuous nation resulting in shocks so severe as to cause the Igbo to die prematurely.
 All in all, when all is said and done, the Igbo walks tall with grace and recherché nonchalance, insouciance, or indifference.

 The purpose of this essay is to voice certain things about detractors of Ndigbo and then attempt to illustrate concepts with appropriate images.
 Why is everyone crying out and asking for the blood of Ndiigbo?
 What crime has this significant tribe in Nigeria committed to deserve the organized hostility of over 150 million detractors?
 A detractor is a non-supporter of Ndiigbo.
 A detractor is not simply a critic, enemy, attacker, heckler, disbeliever.
 He or she is a serious cynic, pessimist, or disparager.